subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ---
 layout: default
-title: " Generative AI as an Effective Theory of Cognitive Dynamics"
+title: " Generative AI as an Effective Theory of Cognition"
 ---

-# Generative AI as an Effective Theory of Cognitive Dynamics
+# Generative AI as an Effective Theory of Cognition

 **Contents**

 - Introduction
 - The Predictive Processing Framework in Computational Neuroscience
-- Energy based Temporal Predictive Coding (ETPC)
+- Latent Energy based Predictive Processing (LEPP)
   - Implementing the Inference and Generation Modules: Predictive Coding
-  - Implementing the Prediction Module using EBM/Diffusions
+  - Temporal Prediction as Energy Minimization
-  - Training the Diffusion Model
-  - Biological Plausibility
+  - Biological Interpretation of LEPP
-- Are Letent States Necessary?
-An Alternative Model (DEPP)
-- Planning
-  - The Reinforcement Learning Framework for Planning
-- Micro-architecture of Energy based Models
+- Direct Energy based Predictive Processing (DEPP)
+  - Perceptual Dynamics as Motion on an Energy Landscape
+  - Hierarchy of Effective Theories
+- Planning as Open Loop Prediction
+- Auto Regressive Models as Effective Theories of Cognition
+- From Effective Energy Functions to Neural Micro-Architecture
+- Conclusions

 ## Introduction

 Recent advances in generative artificial intelligence have led to remarkable progress in modeling human perception, language, and reasoning.
 Models such as transformers and diffusion models exhibit behaviors that, while not equivalent to human cognition, increasingly resemble aspects of human thought.
 This success has naturally prompted attempts to relate these architectures to biological neural circuits.
 In particular, researchers have sought neural correlates of attention mechanisms, transformer architectures, and diffusion processes within the cortex.

-This paper argues that such comparisons may be taking place at the wrong level of description.
+This paper proposes that recent advances in generative AI point toward a new style of computational neuroscience: one that seeks effective dynamical laws governing cognition rather than detailed reconstructions of neural circuitry.
 We hypothesize that modern generative neural networks should be understood not as mechanistic models of neural implementation, but as **effective theories of cognitive dynamics operating at the level of learned energy landscapes**.
 In this view, cognition is understood as the temporal evolution of perceptual and cognitive states through a learned energy landscape, rather than as the direct consequence of an explicitly modeled neural circuitry.

 The history of physics provides a useful analogy.
-Thermodynamics provides an effective description of macroscopic matter without explicitly modeling every molecular interaction.
-Statistical mechanics explains why such effective descriptions are possible: the collective effects of microscopic molecular interactions can be summarized by a free-energy function that governs the macroscopic dynamics of the system.
-Thermodynamics is therefore not a model of molecular structure, but an effective theory of its observable behavior.
+Statistical mechanics explains why simple effective descriptions of macroscopic matter are possible.
+Rather than modeling every molecular interaction explicitly, it shows that, in equilibrium and near-equilibrium systems, the collective effects of microscopic interactions can often be summarized by thermodynamic potentials or effective free-energy landscapes defined over macroscopic variables.
+Thermodynamics therefore emerges as an effective theory of observable behavior rather than a direct description of molecular structure.
 This distinction between mechanistic and effective theories is common throughout physics but has received comparatively little attention in computational neuroscience, where advances in AI are often interpreted in terms of architectural similarities to biological neural circuits.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat134.png)

 **Figure 1:** Proposed analogy between statistical mechanics and generative AI.
-Just as statistical mechanics explains why thermodynamics provides an effective description of macroscopic matter without explicitly modeling every molecular interaction, modern generative neural networks may provide effective descriptions of cognitive dynamics without modeling the underlying neural circuitry.
+Just as statistical mechanics explains why thermodynamics provides an effective description of macroscopic matter without explicitly modeling every molecular interaction, modern generative AI may provide effective descriptions of cognitive dynamics without modeling the underlying neural circuitry.

-Throughout this paper we distinguish three levels of scientific description.
-At the microscopic level lies the brain's connectome and neuronal circuitry.
-At an intermediate level lie the hidden cognitive dynamics responsible for perception and thought.
-At the macroscopic level lie observable behaviors such as perception, language, and action.
-The central thesis of this paper is that modern generative AI operates primarily at this highest level, learning effective dynamical laws governing observable cognitive behavior without explicitly modeling the lower levels.
+Throughout this paper we distinguish several complementary levels of scientific description.
+At the microscopic level lie neuronal circuitry and the connectome.
+At higher effective levels lie latent cognitive states and modality-specific states such as perception, language, and action.
+Modern generative models may operate at several of these effective levels, depending on the variables they represent explicitly.
+What they generally do not provide is a direct mechanistic description of the underlying neuronal circuitry.

 We propose that modern generative neural networks should be interpreted in this spirit.
 Rather than viewing transformers or diffusion models as candidate models of the brain's circuitry, we suggest viewing them as *effective theories of cognitive dynamics*.
 Their parameters should not be expected to correspond directly to neurons, synapses, or cortical microcircuits.
 Instead, they may be regarded as learning an effective energy landscape governing the evolution of perceptual and cognitive states.
 The underlying biological implementation—encoded in the brain's connectome and cellular physiology—remains hidden, just as microscopic molecular interactions remain hidden within thermodynamic descriptions.

 This perspective has several consequences.
 First, it suggests that searching for direct anatomical counterparts of transformer blocks or diffusion networks may be misguided.
 Different microscopic implementations can generate remarkably similar macroscopic dynamics, a phenomenon familiar throughout statistical physics.
 Second, it provides a natural explanation for the success of modern generative AI.
 These models need not recover the brain's internal circuitry in order to reproduce important aspects of cognitive behavior; they need only learn the effective dynamical laws governing its observable outputs.
+Building on predictive processing and predictive coding, we investigate how perceptual dynamics can be formulated in energy-based terms.
+We first retain explicit latent causes and model their temporal evolution through a learned energy landscape.
+We then ask whether an effective theory can instead model perceptual dynamics directly, with latent causes absorbed into the effective law.
+In this paper we adopt the energy-based formulation of diffusion models, exemplified by [Diffusion Recovery Likelihood (DRL)](https://arxiv.org/abs/2012.08125), in which diffusion provides an efficient mechanism for learning and sampling from explicit energy-based models.

-Building upon the predictive processing framework of Clark and the predictive coding formulations of Rao, Ballard, and Friston, we develop an alternative interpretation of perception based on energy-based dynamics.
-Rather than treating latent causes as indispensable components of a computational theory, we explore the possibility that perceptual and cognitive states themselves evolve according to a learned energy landscape.
-Diffusion models provide a natural mathematical framework for describing such dynamics, allowing effective energy functions to be learned directly from observable behavior without requiring an explicit model of the underlying neuronal interactions.
+They allow effective energy functions to be learned directly from observable behavior without requiring an explicit model of the underlying neuronal interactions.

 The aim of this paper is not to argue that the brain literally implements a diffusion model or a transformer architecture.
-Rather, we argue that modern generative neural networks constitute a new class of effective theories for cognition, analogous to the role played by thermodynamics in physics.
+Rather, we argue that modern generative neural networks constitute a new class of effective theories for cognition, analogous to the role played by statistical mechanics in physics.
 Viewed from this perspective, recent developments in generative AI suggest a shift in emphasis for computational neuroscience—from searching for detailed mechanistic replicas of neural circuitry toward identifying the effective dynamical principles governing cognition.

 Predictive processing provides the natural computational framework within which this proposal can be formulated.
 In this view, perception is not a passive reconstruction of sensory input.
 The brain continuously generates expectations about the state of the world and revises them in response to incoming sensory evidence.
 Perception therefore reflects an interaction between internally generated predictions and signals produced by the environment.

 An important feature of this framework is its temporal character.
 The organism must not only estimate the present state of its environment, but also anticipate how that state is likely to evolve.
 Such predictions can guide perception, action, and—when extended over longer horizons—planning.
 The central question considered here is whether these predictive dynamics can be modeled directly as motion through a learned energy landscape, without requiring an explicit model of the neuronal circuitry that implements them.

 To explore this question we develop two complementary energy-based formulations of predictive processing.
 The first, **Latent Energy-Based Predictive Processing (LEPP)**, retains the latent-state representation of classical predictive processing while reformulating both inference and temporal prediction as processes of energy minimization.
 The second, **Direct Energy-Based Predictive Processing (DEPP)**, dispenses with an explicitly specified latent-state architecture and instead models the evolution of perceptual states directly through a learned energy function.
-The comparison between these models allows us to distinguish between mechanistic and effective theories of cognition and to ask whether explicit latent representations are essential components of an effective computational theory.
+The comparison between these models allows us to ask how the choice of explicit state variables changes an effective theory of cognition, and whether latent representations must appear explicitly in such a theory.

-Recent work by Yann LeCun and colleagues on Joint Embedding Predictive Architectures (JEPAs) and world models similarly emphasizes predictive latent representations and energy-based learning as foundations for intelligent systems.
-The present work adopts a complementary perspective by asking what such architectures imply for computational theories of cognition.
+Together, LEPP and DEPP form the central constructive proposals of this paper.
+The remaining sections examine the broader implications of this viewpoint for planning, autoregressive language models, neural realization, and the possibility that cognition admits a hierarchy of effective descriptions connected by renormalization-like transformations.

 The next section summarizes the predictive-processing framework and clarifies the distinctions among perceptual inference, temporal prediction, action, and planning that will be used throughout the article.